 Now, please don’t think l am sexist in any way, and l am far from a kept women.
 I am just explaining this in simple terms.

 Bringing this conversation back into the 21st century, we women work as hard as men, some would say harder.
 Does this sound familiar, working full time and then coming home to look after a family?
 A single woman in control of her finances is my hero!
 And it all starts with knowing your numbers.
 The power and control that comes from knowing your budget can make all the difference to how you live.

 Being in control of a budget can make the difference between having a secure future or finding yourself in debt.
 Having money is empowering.
 Money gives you choices.
 Having money gives you freedom.
 So if you think doing a budget is boring, a waste of time, and there’s no need to do it.
 I suggest you think again, because knowing at your fingertips your cash position, at any given time, allows you to think differently.

 Developing a money mindset allows you to think more about investments rather than instant gratifications.
 It becomes second nature and rather than spending money on THINGS that can give you regret straight after you’ve purchased them, you live within your means and don’t rack up unnecessary debt.

 So I’m not going to tell you in this blog how to do a budget, because I’ve already done a blog before on that, click this link to access it.
+Or check out my new budget course 4 simple steps to financial security – guaranteed.
 And there are so many ways to do a budget, check out Google or like me start with an excel spreadsheet.

 But her is the thing; a budget can make all the difference.